Year 7 Admissions Reception Admissions Nursery Admissions

-Stage 1 of Primary (Reception) appeals for September 2020 will be heard as a group at the Millennium Windrush Centre on the morning of TBC.
+Stage 1 of Primary (Reception) appeals for September 2020 will be heard as a group on the morning of Monday 15 June 2020.
 All appellants for Reception Class will be invited to attend on that morning.

 Stage 2 of the Reception appeals will be heard in private over the course of the following week(s).

 Parents who wish to appeal for an In Year place should submit their appeal form, together with all the supporting documents they wish the panel to consider.
 Appeals should be sent to the Clerk to Appeals c/o the school.
 Any In Year appeals will be heard by the independent panel within 30 school days of their receipt.

 If an appellant is considering making a complaint about the school's handling of their appeal, they should refer in the first instance to the government's guidance about making an online complaint and the grounds for complaint which the government is allowed to consider.